darah3ng/weather-and-news/README.md

-## Welcome to weather-and-news
+# Welcome to weather-and-news

-- A simple website that tells you the weather and news.
-This project is written in React JS.
+- A simple React website that tells you the weather and news.